Fonzzy1/alfiechadwick-dot-com/content/post/hottest-100/post.md

 To me, the most obvious indicator of a song's popularity is the number of plays it receives.
 So, we can start by examining that.

-\`\`\`rrxppwppv e option I use for blogs as I want to make sure to avoid re-rendering old posts unless I explicitly do so.
+\`\`\`ggehsgmvb e option I use for blogs as I want to make sure to avoid re-rendering old posts unless I explicitly do so.

 freeze: auto - Re-render only when